Matt1479/TypeScript-Udemy/README.md

 <br>

-Whenever you want to use properties from the `BaseClass`, inside of `SubClass`, you have to add the `super()` method into the sub class' constructor.
+Whenever you want to use properties from the `BaseClass`, inside of `SubClass`, you have to add the `super()` keyword/method into the sub class' constructor.
 The `super()` method is used to get the properties of the base class.

 ```ts
 class SubClass extends BaseClass {